ycpcs/cs496-spring2014/labs/lab01.md

 Your Task
 =========

-Your task is to a Java servlet to accept HTTP requests from clients and perform the requested operation.
+Your task is to implement a Java servlet to accept HTTP requests from clients and perform the requested operation.

 The servlet will accept requests in two forms as described below.